Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 ---
 # Chapter 3: Combat

-- basics
+- Basics
-- levelcap for maps
+- Levelcap for maps
-- dodging
+- Dodging
-- combofields
+- Combofields
-- conditions
+- Conditions
-- weak trinity
+- Weak trinity

+## 3.x Weapons

+The first five skills on your skill bar come from the weapon or wepons you have equipped (Dual Wield).
+Once you reach level ten you will be able to swap between two weapon sets.

 ## 3.x Boons and Conditions